 Visiting Polesden Lacey with your dog

-Please help keep the countryside lovely by picking up after your dog.
-Waste bins are located in the car park, by Golf Course field and near the water tower, after passing through Visitor Reception (entrance fee required for this one).
+Please help to keep the countryside lovely by picking up after your dog.
+There are waste bins located in the car park, by Golf Course field, and inside the pleasure grounds near the water tower just past visitor reception.

-There is limited shade in the car park, so please refrain from leaving your dog in the car on a hot day.
-Don’t forget, you can take your dog into most of the grounds and across the estate, so there’s no need for them to miss out.
+There is very little shade in our car park, so please don't leave your dog in the car on a hot day.
+Don’t forget – you can take your dog into most of the grounds and across the estate, so there’s no need for them to miss out.